Consensys/gpact/doc/relayer-design.md

    "id":"", // Unique identifier for a message generated in a source blockchain "meta":{
       "type":"",  // Message type discriminator
-      "timestamp": "2021-11-19T20:00:10Z"  // Timestamp for when message was generated "destination":[ // Details of one or more destination contracts to relay message to {
+      "timestamp": "2021-11-19T20:00:10Z",  // Timestamp for when message was generated "destination": [ // Details of one or more destination contracts to relay message to
+      {
             "networkId":"",
             "bridgeAddress":"", // The bridge contract to deliver message to.
             "contractAddress":"" // The ultimate contract that will consume this message }
       ],
       "source":{ // Details of the originator of this message "networkId":"",